An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 NSAIDs, particularly aspirin and similar medicines, reduce the effectiveness of uricosurics.
 Patients taking uricosurics should avoid NSAIDs if possible.

-Probenecid is an older medicine developed in the 1950's, and the only uricosuric available in the United States.
+Probenecid is an older medicine developed in the 1950's.
 It may be useful in patients who cannot take other gout medications.
 It is generally well tolerated.
-New uricosuric medicines are being developed for gout and will most likely be available soon.

-Pegloticase is an enzyme that breaks down uric acid so it is removed through the urine.
+Pegloticase (Krystexxa, formerly Puricase) is a recombinant form of the uricase enzyme that breaks down uric acid so it is removed through the urine.
 Pegloticase injections are given intravenously every two weeks and are reserved for patients with severe chronic gout who have not been helped by first-line treatments.
 Mild to severe reactions are possible.
-The FDA recommends that an antihistamine and corticosteroid be given prior to the injection to prevent reactions and that other urate lowering medicines be stopped.
+The FDA recommends that an antihistamine and corticosteroid be given prior to the injection to prevent reactions and that other urate-lowering medicines be stopped.
 Several side effects are possible, some of which can be severe.
 It has not been tested in patients with heart failure.

 Information About Medicines for Gout

-People with gout have a high risk of high blood pressure (hypertension).
-Some medicines for hypertension, such as thiazide diuretics, can increase the risk of gout attacks.
+People with gout have a high risk for high blood pressure (hypertension).
+Some medicines for hypertension, such as thiazide diuretics, beta blockers, or ACE inhibitors can increase the risk of developing gout attacks.
 Other medicines, such as calcium channel blockers, may have beneficial effects on both high blood pressure and gout.

 Rest and protecting the affected joint with a splint can also promote recovery.
 Applying ice packs during an acute attack can help relieve symptoms.